- 1 [in singular] The solid surface of the earth: he lay on the groundMore example sentences

 prepare the ground

-- Make it easier for something to occur or be developed: these measures prepared the ground for further reformMore example sentences
+- Make it easier for something to occur or be developed: congress approved a series of measures intended to prepare the ground for the new economic structureMore example sentences

 - Several developments helped prepare the ground for this achievement.